Genivia/ugrep/README.md

            [!a-z] Matches one character not in the selected range of characters.

            \?
-Matches a ? (or any character after the backslash).
+Matches a ? (or any character specified after the backslash).

            Examples:

            **/a   Matches a, x/a, x/y/a,       but not b, x/b.